aldoz-a/ipcsocket/README.md

 Overview
 --------

-POSIX IPC: three simple example programs for using UNIX domain sockets (IPC sockets).
+POSIX IPC: three simple sample programs for using UNIX domain sockets (IPC sockets).

 1. processes.c - the parent process that creates the two child processes that communicate via POSIX IPC.